seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 To be the scornful captive of a Scot,
 Either to be wooed with broad untuned oaths,
 Or forced by rough insulting barbarism;
-Thou doest not tell him, if he here prevail,
+Thou do'st not tell him, if he here prevail,
 How much they will deride us in the north,
 And, in their wild, uncivil, skipping gigs,
 Bray forth their conquest and our overthrow